 Dimension name Description

 time The number of rays.
 This dimension is optionally UNLIMITED

 range The number of range bins

-sum_n_gates Total number of gates in file
+n_points Total number of gates in file.
+Required for variable number of gates.

 sweep The number of sweeps

 frequency Number of frequencies used

 string_length Length of char type variables.